 CD530 - Systems Thinking, Innovation and Strategic Planning

-Beginning during their third (spring) term, students will work on a Master’s Thesis (CD 599), a substantial analysis of an organizational issue, policy issue, or other relevant topic approved by their faculty supervisor, which may be done in collaboration with a client.
-In exceptional cases requiring confidentiality or other special circumstances, a student may complete a Master’s Project (CD 598) instead of a Master’s Thesis, but this must be approved in advance by the Graduate Advisor and the student’s supervisor.
+Beginning in their fourth term, students will work on a Master’s Thesis (CD 599), a substantial analysis of an organizational issue, policy issue, or other relevant topic approved by their faculty supervisor, which may be done in collaboration with a client.
+In cases requiring confidentiality or other special circumstances, a student may complete a Master’s Project (CD 598, 4.5 units) instead of a Master’s Thesis, but this must be discussed in advance by the Graduate Advisor and the student’s supervisor.
+If a project is completed the MACD degree will be 16.5 units.

 Admissions